 College: New York University and Missouri University of Science and Technology

 He dabbled in fashion, and then the self-taught coder went on to found Twitter.
-That final act made him one of the richest CEOs in Silicon Valley with a net worth of $4 billion, according to Forbes.
+That final act made him one of the richest CEOs in Silicon Valley.

 College: University of Vermont and MIT